shoz-f/cimg_ex/README.md

 ```

 ## License
-Cimg is licensed under the Apache License Version 2.0.
+cimg_ex is licensed under the Apache License Version 2.0.

 #### -- license overview of included 3rd party libraries --
 - The "CImg" Library is licensed under the CeCILL-C/CeCILL.